bookofproofs/bookofproofs.github.io/_sources/history/19th-century/slaught.md

 7. Emeritus faculty member of the American Mathematical Society and a Fellow of the American Association for the Advancement of Science.
 8. Served as president of the Mathematical Association of America from 1946 to 1947.

 Born 21 July 1861, Watkins, New York, USA.
-Died 21 May1937, Chicago, Illinois, USA.
+Died 21 May 1937, Chicago, Illinois, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Slaught/)